reflectoring/reflectoring.github.io/_posts/2021-07-31-complete-guide-to-csrf.md

 ## What is CSRF?

-New-age websites often need to fetch data from other websites for various purposes.
+Modern websites often need to fetch data from other websites for various purposes.
 For example, the website might call a [Google Map API](https://maps.googleapis.com/maps/api) to display a map of the user's current location or render a video from [YouTube](https://www.youtube.com).
 These are examples of cross-site requests and can also be a potential target of CSRF attacks.

 **CSRF attacks target websites that trust some form of authentication by users before they perform any actions.** For example, a user logs into an e-commerce site and makes a payment after purchasing goods.
 The trust is established when the user is authenticated during login and the payment function in the website uses this trust to identify the user.